GregReddick/ComTestLibrary/README.md

 The first uuid must match the GUID provided for library in the AssemblyInfo file.
 The second uuid must match the one in the interface file.
 The third must match the one in the class file.

+The critical part of the file is the description of the method.
+This must be the COM equivalent description of the method.
+For example, strings in C# must be listed as the BSTR data type for COM.
+The method must return a HRESULT.
+A parameter is the actual return value.
+Each method must have a unique id number.

 This file is compiled by the MIDL compiler.
 The MIDL compiler calls the CL compiler to preprocess the file.
 There are a number of libraries and header